-Tenorlied: A german song, in which the tenor vocal line predominates, or has the melody.
+Tenorlied: A German Song, in which the tenor vocal line predominates, or has the melody.

 Third: The interval of three diatonic degrees.

 Time Signature: The numbers written on staff of any piece, indicating which type of note gets a single beat, and also how many beats are in each measure.

-Tonal: Music with a center, or tonic, which employs tones which relate to that tonic in a predictable and
+Tonal: Music with a center, or tonic, which employs tones which relate to that tonic in a predictable and measurable manner.

 Tonic: The key center, or foundation of, a scale or melody.